-The Legal Services Society Service Plan 2013/14 - 2015/16 was prepared under the board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The Legal Services Society Revised Service Plan 2013/14 - 2015/16 was prepared under the board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with the government's strategic priorities and fiscal plan.
 The board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.

-All significant assumptions, policy decisions, events, and identified risks, as of January 1, 2013, have been considered in preparing the plan.
+To the best of our knowledge, the significant assumptions, policy decisions, events, and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with the society's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of the society's operating environment, forecast conditions, risk assessment, and past performance.